thinkgos/goup-rs/README.md

 ### Using a specific Go version in a shell session

-`goup shell [VERSION]`, Using a specific Go version in a shell session, If no version is provided, a prompt will show to select a installed Go version.
+`goup shell [VERSION]`, Using a specific Go version in a shell session, If no version is provided, it will automatically detect the Go version from the `go.work`/`go.mod` in the current directory (use `--skip-autodetect` to skip).
+If no version is found, will be prompted to choose an installed version.

 ```bash
 $ goup shell 1.21.10